Best Laser Projectors (2026)

 Optoma UHZ68 vs XGIMI TITAN

-Pick the UHZ68 if: you want maximum brightness per dollar and Dolby Vision support.
+Pick the UHZ68 if: you specifically want its lens-shift install flexibility and HDR10+ support.

-Pick the TITAN if: you want the best contrast and the more refined optical zoom system.
+Pick the TITAN if: you want more brightness, deeper contrast, and the more refined optical zoom system for the same money.

 Decision Logic